senekor/ec2hx/README.md

   For simplicity, any section that includes the following special characters is ignored: `/`, `**`, `?`, `..`, `[`, `]`, `!`, `\`.
   If you think some application of these special characters can and should be supported, feel free to open an issue about it.

+- File types:

+  As mentioned in the "supported keys" section, in Helix, indentation can only be configured for a specific language.
+  If indentation is configured in the global EditorConfig section (`[*]`), the generated Helix config will have a section for _all_ its supported languages.
+  However, that's still not perfect!
+  Languages that don't appear in the default languages.toml of Helix are left out.
+  The CLI hardcodes some additional ones just for this purpose, for example `.txt`.
+  If you work with some file extension that Helix doesn't recognize and you would like it to be covered by a `[*]` section, please open an issue.
+  It should be an quick fix.

+  (If you have a file extension that appears explicitly in a section header, e.g. `[*.foobar]`, the CLI should already generate an appropriate custom language definition for you.)

 The generated Helix config lives in `.helix/config.toml` and `.helix/languages.toml`.
 The CLI also generates a gitignore file `.helix/.gitignore` with the content `*`.
 This ensures you don't accidentally commit these files into version control.